 Be EmPOWERed Book Talk

-Ideal for middle and high school girls, Be EmPOWERed book talks are a great complement to your school’s or organization’s existing prevention programming.
+Ideal for middle and high school students, Be EmPOWERed book talks are a great complement to your school’s or organization’s existing prevention programming.
 Award-winning mentor and author Rasheda Kamaria Williams empowers teens to move beyond bullying, drama and societal pressure to live powerfully.
 She shares her journey from excluded to empowered and how she got there with help from mentors, teachers, family and ultimately, herself.

 Designed for middle and high school students, Chica Chat promotes sisterhood and transforms the way girls and young women relate to one another.
 Participants have the opportunity to be self-expressed, heard and understood by their peers and adult mentors in a supportive, safe and accepting environment.
 Additionally, girls break down barriers by participating in fun and engaging ice-breaking activities and have the opportunity to ask questions anonymously that are answered by their peers with facilitation by adult mentors.

 “We were experiencing a lot of drama with our middle school girls.
 Our girls needed a structured and safe environment to learn and express themselves.
 The Chica Chat allowed them to do so.
 I received positive feedback afterward and even felt the climate change a bit.
 One girl even said ‘I actually squashed some beef from that.’
 Hearing that, made me very happy.” – A. Evans, Laurus Academy Middle School Teacher